parmar18/ios-Capstone/README.md

 ## Product Specs
 - **Platform**: iOS
 - **Language**: Swift
-- **APIs**:
-  - WordsAPI for definitions, synonyms, and examples.
-  - iOS Speech framework for text-to-speech functionality.

 ## Features
-1. **Daily Vocabulary**: Every day, the app presents a curated list of words to learn.
-2. **Flashcards**: Users can swipe through flashcards to learn and memorize words.
+1. **Flashcards**: Users can swipe through flashcards to learn and memorize words.
-3. **Quizzes**: Users can take quizzes to test their knowledge and retention.
+2. **Quizzes**: Users can take quizzes to test their knowledge and retention.
-4. **Phrasebook**: A handy guide of essential phrases for various scenarios.
+3. **Phrasebook**: A handy guide of essential phrases for various scenarios.
-5. **Pronunciation Guide**: Each word and phrase comes with an audio pronunciation.
-6. **Progress Tracker**: Users can view their learning statistics and progress.

 ## User Interface
 - Simple, intuitive, and accessible UI design.